What is EMAGE?

 EMAGE is a database of in situ gene expression data in the mouse embryo and an accompanying suite of tools to search and analyse the data.

-mRNA in situ hybridisation, protein immunohistochemistry and transgenic reporter data is included.
+mRNA in situ hybridisation, protein immunohistochemistry, in situ transgenic reporter data, and in situ enhancer data is included.
 These are sourced from the community and our curators take this data and describe it in a standardised way that allows data query and exchange.
 The description includes a text-based component but the unique aspect of EMAGE is its spatial annotation focus.

 A brief description of the main concepts are given below.
 For a more in-depth explanation, please refer to this pdf document.